tel/pipes/README.md

 ## Disclaimer

 **Everything will change soon.** Don't trust the API until version 1.0.0.
-You have been warned.
+Or, well, help me make it.

 ## License